redhat-cop/infra-ansible/roles/dns/manage-dns-zones/README.md

 Role Variables
 --------------

-A dictionary with the following variables is expected:
+A dictionary, `dns_data`, with the following variables is expected:

-  - dns_data: This list with the nested elements will be used to asure the views/zones are on the desired state on the DNS service
+  - named_global_config: if `named` is used, this will be the global configuration for the named/bind server.
+  - views: List with views to configure as part of the DNS server/service.
-  - view: The name of the view
+    - name: Name of the view
     - zones: List of Hosted Zones
       - dns_domain: The Domain Name for the Hosted Zone
   - state: The desired state, present or absent

     Role specific variables for **`route53`**